 Gastric Bypass Weight Loss

-Studies typically show that gastric bypass patients regain some weight long-term.
+Studies typically show that gastric bypass patients, on average, regain some weight long-term.
 The few good long-term studies that have been published report that gastric bypass patients maintain an average of 55-60% EWL at 10 years after surgery.*

-Studies report that different surgeons achieve different average weight loss outcomes (50-80% EWL) after gastric bypass surgery.
-What is the overall industry average weight loss for all gastric bypass surgeons?
+Studies report that different surgeons achieve different average weight loss outcomes (50-80% EWL) after gastric bypass surgery, but what is the overall industry average weight loss for all gastric bypass surgeons?
 A 2014 study by Livingston et al helps to answer this question.
 Livingston et al compiled data from 11 high-quality gastric bypass studies including 3,544 patients.
-From this data the overall average weight loss at 2 years after gastric bypass is 66.5% EWL.*
+From this data the overall average weight loss at 2 years after gastric bypass was 66.5% EWL.*

 The long-term industry average weight loss is harder to figure out.
 The few good published long-term studies (reference, reference, reference) report weight loss to be 55-60% EWL at 10 years after gastric bypass, with an overall average of 57% EWL.*